Shift Registers

-Registers are the devices used to store the data bits.
-The bits stored in such registers can be made to move within the registers and/or in/out of the registers by applying clock pulses.
+Registers are devices used to store data bits.
+These bits can move within the registers or in and out by using clock pulses.
 Such registers are called shift registers.
-An n-bit shift register can be formed by cascading n flip-flops where each flip-flop stores a single bit of information (Figure 1).
-Here the clear line is used to reset each flip-flop which in turn clears the entire register.
+An n-bit shift register is formed by connecting n flip-flop, each storing one bit.
+A clear line resets each flip-flop, clearing the entire register.

 Shift registers can be categorized based on the type of data movement.